 Lauren Kirchner began her dance education at the Center for Dance in Issaquah/Preston where she trained in ballet, jazz, and musical theatre.
 At Connecticut College, she minored in dance and received her BA in Sociology-based human relations in 2009.
 While at Connecticut College she studied modern dance and ballet, was an active member of the dance club, and captained the school dance team, studying with artists such as David Dorfman, Heidi Henderson, Robyne Watkin, Lisa Race and JT Jenkins.
 Ms. Kirchner also spent a semester abroad in Sydney, Australia studying dance and sociology at the University of New South Wales, working with Australian choreographer Sue Healy.
 Lauren has worked for Pacific Northwest Ballet’s Community Education Programs since 2008.
 Additionally, she serves as PNB’s DanceChance Coordinator and the Student Cast & Parent Volunteer Coordinator.

-Originally from Burlington, VT, Ciara McCormack was raised in both the Northeast and small town Nebraska.
-She began dancing at the age of five, and studied strict ballet technique before expanding into other genres.
-In 2011, she graduated Summa Cum Laude from Stephens College with a BFA in Dance and a minor in creative writing.
-Since graduation, she has worked with numerous professional companies in Nebraska and Seattle.
-Ciara began teaching in 2008 and has worked with students of all ages in dance studios, theaters, and public schools in the US and Chile.
-Her passion as an educator is to support growth, encourage a sense of joy and wonder, and facilitate an understanding of the world through creative explorations for mind and body.
+Ciara McCormack Greenwalt grew up dancing in Burlington, Vermont and small-town Nebraska.
+She studied ballet intensively for many years before expanding into other genres, and in 2011 graduated Summa Cum Laude from Stephens College with a BFA in Dance.
+Since then, Ciara has worked with students of all ages in dance studios, theaters, and schools in the US and Chile.
+Her continuing education includes the Summer Dance Institute for Teachers at the Creative Dance Center, the annual Creative Advantage Institute, and the 2015 Washington State Teaching Artist Training Lab.
+Along with teaching for PNB’s Community Education program, she directs Moving Minds Dance, performs with Intrepidus Dance, and serves as Vice President for the Dance Educators Association of Washington.
+Ciara’s passion as an educator is to support student’s growth, encourage their sense of joy and wonder, and facilitate their understanding of their world through creative explorations for mind and body.

 Hayley Shannon joined Pacific Northwest Ballet as a teaching artist apprentice in 2014.
 She comes from Ann Arbor, Michigan where she studied dance for fifteen years and performed professionally with the Michigan Dance Project.
 Hayley earned a BA in communications and dance from Michigan State University’s Honors College where she was fortunate to direct various student concerts, teach extra-curricular dance programs and facilitate movement workshops with youth.
 Hayley migrated to Seattle in fall 2013 and has since completed Seattle Repertory Theatre’s Professional Arts Training Program in development and Anne Green Gilbert’s Summer Dance Institute for Teachers at the Creative Dance Center.
 In addition to her work at PNB, she is a faculty member and development coordinator at Spectrum Dance Theater and a company artist and communications manager for The Three Yells Performance Company.
 Through her teaching, Hayley seeks to cultivate community and empower people of all abilities, backgrounds and ages to celebrate their individuality.